neutrinojs/neutrino/packages/jest/README.md

 See the [React's Test Utils documentation](https://reactjs.org/docs/test-utils.html) for specifics on React testing with this approach.

-## Project Layout

-`@neutrinojs/jest` follows the standard [project layout](https://neutrinojs.org/project-layout/) specified by Neutrino.
-This means that by default all project test code should live in a directory named `test` in the root of the project.
-Test files end in either `_test.js`, `.test.js`, `_test.jsx`, or `.test.jsx`.

-## Quickstart

-After adding the Jest preset to your Neutrino-built project, add a new directory named `test` in the root of the project, with a single JS file named `simple_test.js` in it.
+After that, add a new directory named `test` in the root of the project, with a single JS file named `simple_test.js` in it.

 ```bash